 Place a medium mixing bowl in the freezer to chill.

-Using a melon baller, scoop 1/2-1 inch balls of the lard directly into the flour, shaking the bag occasionally to distribute and cover them with the flour.
-If the room is warm and the lard starts getting very soft, place the bag in the freezer for about 10 minutes before proceeding.
-It should be firm but squishable once it’s all been added.
+Using a melon baller, scoop 1/2–1-inch pieces of lard directly into the flour mixture, shaking the bag occasionally to coat each piece.
+If the room is warm and the lard softens, chill the bag for 10 minutes.
+The lard should remain firm but pliable.

-Using a rolling pin, roll together the lard and flour until the lard is in thin flakes.
-Place the bag in the freezer for at least 30 minutes.
+Using a rolling pin, roll over the bag to flatten and blend the lard into thin flakes.
+Transfer the bag to the freezer for at least 30 minutes.

-Empty the flour mixture into the cold bowl, scraping the sides of the bag to release all of it.
-Set the bag aside.
-Sprinkle on the ice water and vinegar, tossing gently with a rubber spatula to incorporate it evenly.
+Empty the chilled flour-lard mixture into the cold bowl, scraping the bag well.
+Sprinkle the ice water and cider vinegar evenly over the mixture.
+Toss gently with a rubber spatula to distribute moisture without overworking.

-Store refrigerated for up to 3 days; frozen, for up to 3 months.
+Refrigerate for up to 3 days or freeze for up to 3 months.